Feature: #108982 - Introduce rate limiting for Extbase actions

 Impact

-Developers can now protect sensitive Extbase actions (e.g., form submissions, login attempts, or heavy API endpoints) from abuse, spam, or brute-force attacks with minimal effort.
+Developers can now protect sensitive Extbase actions (for example, form submissions, login attempts, and heavy API endpoints) from abuse, spam, or brute-force attacks with minimal effort.